T3 Technion Technology Transfer: Entrepreneur in residence program

 The unit runs an Entrepreneur In Residence program, in which global entrepreneurs are recruited and are given the chance to license new Technion technologies.
 The program normally requires a minimal amount of equity and the presentation of a business plan.
 As part of its effort to attract entrepreneurs, the group uses its network of venture capitalists, Incubators, head-hunting firms and service providers.

-Finders

-The Technion liaises with global professionals from various industries, in order to spread information about Technion innovations to potential partners.